SERPICO 2020 Abstracts

 Authors:

-Evdoxia Valavani, Dimitrios Doudesis, Ioannis Kourtesis, Richard M. Chin, Donald J. MacIntyre, Sue Fletcher-Watson, James P. Boardman and Athanasios Tsanas
+Evdoxia Valavani, Dimitrios Doudesis, Ioannis Kourtesis, Richard F. M. Chin, Donald J. MacIntyre, Sue Fletcher-Watson, James P. Boardman and Athanasios Tsanas

 Abstract: Postpartum depression is defined as depressive episodes that occur during pregnancy or within 12 months of parturition.
 The goal of this study is the exploration of the birth features and maternal traits which affect the risk of postpartum depression for mothers with preterm neonates.
 We analysed data from 144 women (63 mothers of term and 81 mothers of preterm infants) who completed the Edinburgh Postnatal Depression Scale (EPDS) in the postpartum period.
 We used three feature selection algorithms: ReliefF, Random Forests (RF) variable importance, and Boruta, in order to select the most predictive feature subsets, which were subsequently mapped onto the binarized EPDS total score (a threshold of 10 was used to binarize the EPDS total scores) using RF.
 We found that positive affectivity (rs=-0.467, p<0.001), and the Apgar score at 5 minutes (rs=-0.430, p<0.001) are the most statistically strongly associated features with the risk of postpartum depression.
 We used 10-fold cross-validation with 100 iterations and report out-of-sample balanced accuracy (median±IQR): 75.0±16.7, sensitivity: 66.7±16.7, specificity: 100±16.7, and F1 score: 0.8±0.2.
 Collectively, these findings highlight the potential of using a data-driven process to automate risk prediction using standard clinical characteristics and motivate the deployment of the developed tool using larger-scale datasets.